 - Utilize Periods of “Busy Hands, Free Minds” – Establish ways to immerse yourself in God’s Word when your hands are busy but your mind is not.
 Washing dishes, vacuuming, and weeding the garden are all good examples.
 You can sing along to praise music, listen to an audio Bible, work on your Scripture memory, and more!
 (For instance, listen to audio Bible at BibleGateway.com)

 - Fill Your “Time Pockets” – These are those small chunks of time that usually go to waste, such as waiting at the doctor’s office or in the carpool line.
 Determine in advance what you would do with 10 minutes here and 15 minutes there and be prepared to take advantage of it.
+I have the Scripture memory passages I’m working on in my phone.
+That way, I can review whenever I have a minute!

 I hope these tips help and encourage you in your relationship with God.
 And I’d love to hear your suggestions!
 Share them in the comments!